Whiteley Research Incorporated

 If you have Win32 XicTools programs installed, it is strongly recommended to manually uninstall the Win32 programs, including the gtk2_bundle before installing the MINGW packages.

 Programs are uninstalled with the Settings (gear-shaped icon) in the Start window, select Apps and scroll down to the program to uninstall.
 Click on the program icon and follow directions to uninstall.
+Note, this location varies in different Windows versions.

 Registry Usage Warning